wonderchang/tainan-open-1999/README.md

 ## API Reference

-All the method to request the resource are asynchronously handled by the given callback function.
+All the methods of resource request are asynchronously handled by the given callback function.

 ```
 Class.method(...argus, (err, data) => {